Craig Hentrich

-Early years
+Early life

 Hentrich graduated from Marquette Catholic High School in Alton, Illinois.

 College career

 Hentrich lettered four years at the University of Notre Dame, serving as both the placekicker and punter.
 He finished his career with a school-record 44.1-yard punting average and had 39 career field goals (on 56 attempts) to rank second behind John Carney’s 51.
 Also, he finished his career ranked second on the school's all-time scoring list with 294 points, the most ever by a Fighting Irish kicker, and made a record 98.3 percent (177/180) of his PAT attempts.

 Professional career

-Hentrich was drafted in the 1993 NFL Draft by the New York Jets, but was then signed to the Green Bay Packers.
-Hentrich spent four seasons with the Packers, playing in every Green Bay game from 1994 through 1997.
-He also handled kickoffs regularly for the Packers during the 1996 season, helping the Packers to a world championship in Super Bowl XXXI.
-Hentrich signed with the Tennessee Oilers following the 1997 season.
-In 1999, the Titans made it to Super Bowl XXXIV in which Hentrich featured, however they lost to the Kurt Warner-led St. Louis Rams, denying him a second Super Bowl ring.
+Hentrich was drafted in the eighth round with the 200th overall pick in the 1993 NFL draft by the New York Jets, but was then signed to the Green Bay Packers.

+1993 season

+In 1993, Hentrich spent the majority of the season on Green Bay's practice squad following his training camp release from the Jets on August 24.
+He was signed off the Packers' practice squad on January 14 for the NFC divisional playoff game at Dallas and was placed on the inactive list.
+He initially joined the Packers practice squad on September 7.